missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 ## Port Forwarding

-In many scenarios you will run into software that listens to soecific ports in the machine.
+In many scenarios you will run into software that listens to specific ports in the machine.
 When this happens in your local machine you can type `localhost:PORT` or `127.0.0.1:PORT`, but what do you do with a remote server that does not have its ports directly available through the network/internet?.

 This is called _port forwarding_ and it comes in two flavors: Local Port Forwarding and Remote Port Forwarding (see the pictures for more details, credit of the pictures from [this StackOverflow post](https://unix.stackexchange.com/questions/115897/whats-ssh-port-forwarding-and-whats-the-difference-between-ssh-local-and-remot)).